Imaginus02/Musicca-mockup/presentation/slides.md

 # Mobile website vs. native application

-The advantages of a website designed for mobile vs. a native mobile application :
+The advantages of a website designed for mobile vs. a native mobile application:
 - more portable
 - no installation required
 - easy to update